 About Alicia Patterson

 I pride myself on my availability for diving in and collaborating with clients on the path to deepening knowledge of ourselves, others, and how we fit into this world as humans.
-I was raised in the Washington D.C. area and have personal and professional experience working closely with people from many different areas of the country and world.
+I was raised in the Washington D.C. area, the true heart of the beast, and have personal and professional experience working closely with people from many different areas / circumstances / cultures / socioeconomic experiences of the United States and the world.
+I take public & human services very seriously and have devoted my entire career to it.
+I strive to continue that work into my elder years and believe we need nuanced combinations of strength, compassion, tenacity, and wisdom in our world today.

 How I Work: